Are Centauros exotic signals of the QGP?: Centauro explanations

 Also muon bundles of extremely high multiplicity observed by ALEPH detector (in the dedicated cosmic--ray run) could originate from strangelets collisions with the atmosphere \cite{muon_bundle}.

 The old experimental results are also worth to recalling.
 Anomalous massive (A=75...1000) and relatively low charged objects (Z=14...46), which could be interpreted as strangelets, have been observed.
-These are : \begin{itemize} \item Two anomalous events, with charge $Z\simeq 14$ and mass number A$\simeq$ 350 and $\simeq$ 450 (what can be consistent with theoretical estimate for Z/A ratio for SQM), observed in primary cosmic ray by counter experiment with the balloon (at the depth $\sim$ 9 g/cm$^{2}$) \cite{Saito}; \item The so--called Price's event \cite{Price_str} (detected at the depth $\sim$ 3-5 g/cm$^{2}$) with Z $\simeq$ 46 and A $\gt$ 1000, regarded previously as a possible candidate for a magnetic monopole.
+These are: \begin{itemize} \item Two anomalous events, with charge $Z\simeq 14$ and mass number A$\simeq$ 350 and $\simeq$ 450 (what can be consistent with theoretical estimate for Z/A ratio for SQM), observed in primary cosmic ray by counter experiment with the balloon (at the depth $\sim$ 9 g/cm$^{2}$) \cite{Saito}; \item The so--called Price's event \cite{Price_str} (detected at the depth $\sim$ 3-5 g/cm$^{2}$) with Z $\simeq$ 46 and A $\gt$ 1000, regarded previously as a possible candidate for a magnetic monopole.
 It turned out to be also consistent with the small Z/A ratio in SQM; \item The so--called Exotic Track event with Z $\simeq$ 20 and A $\simeq$ 460 \cite{Ichimura}.
 It was observed in the emulsion chamber, exposed to cosmic rays with the balloon at the atmospheric depth of only 11.7 g/cm$^{2}$ at zenith angle of $87.4^{0}$.
 It means that the projectile causing that event traversed $\sim$ 200 g/cm$^{2}$ of the atmosphere.
 It is in contrast with the previous events where the corresponding depths were of the order of 5-15 g/cm$^{2}$ of the atmosphere only. \end{itemize} If the Cenaturo-like events are really caused by strangelets then the Exotic Track event could be an argument supporting their strongly penetrative power.
 It is rather impossible for normal nuclei of A $\sim$ 460 to traverse $\sim$ 200 g/cm$^{2}$ of matter without fragmentation.
 The Exotic Track event motivated the balloon JACEE \cite{JACEE_str} and the Concorde aircraft \cite {Capdevielle} experiments (at the depth 110 g/cm$^{2}$) intended to search for strangelets with long mean free paths.
-The idea of both experiments is based on two distinctive characteristics of strangelets: their small geometrical radii and small Z/A ratio when compared with those of ordinary nuclei.
-The assumed interaction mean free path $\lambda_{str}$ of strangelets in the atmosphere was of the order of $\sim$ 124-59 g/cm$^{2}$ for strangelets of $A_{str} \simeq$ 100-1000.
-These values are close to those for protons at comparable energies ($\lambda_{protons}$ = 60-70 g/cm$^{2}$ and much higher than those for normal nuclei ($\lambda_{nucleus} \simeq $ 3.8 g/cm$^{2}$ for A =100).
-The results of both experiments are, so far, negative: no evidence for strangelets with $ Z\ge $ 30 that survived a travel of 100 g/cm$^{2}$ in the atmosphere was found.
-It should be noted, however, that these experiments fail in detecting high mass and small Z objects because of Z/$\beta$ detection threshold in CR-39 films.